gbdev/pandocs/content/MBC7.md

 Writing 40h to this region enables access to the RAM registers.
 Writing any other value appears to disable access to RAM, but this is not fully tested.
-Please note that the RAM must also be enabled in the first RAM enable section as well (0000-1FFF)
+Please note that the RAM must first be enabled in the first RAM enable section as well (0000-1FFF)

 Source: [2](http://gbdev.gg8.se/forums/viewtopic.php?id=448)